Hong Kong court convicts activists behind Tiananmen vigil

 Under the security law’s implementation rules, the police chief can request a range of information from a foreign agent.
 Failure to comply with the request could result in six months in jail and a fine of 100,000 Hong Kong dollars ($12,740) if convicted.

-On Saturday, principal magistrate Peter Law ruled the defendants were obliged to answer the notice served to them and their non-compliance was unjustified.
+On Saturday, principal magistrate Peter Law ruled the defendants were obliged to answer the notice served to them, which he called “sound and legal,” and their non-compliance was unjustified.

+The alliance had been actively operating with various entities and people abroad, Law said, so it was necessary to explore their dealings and connections to determine their affiliation and ultimate purpose.

+“Such requirement for information was nothing like a broad-brush fishing exercise but rather was constrained in terms of periods of time and nature,” he said.
+“The police had taken an abstemious and self-restrained approach.”

 The annual vigil organized by the alliance was the only large-scale public commemoration of the June 4th crackdown on Chinese soil and was attended by massive crowds until authorities banned it in 2020, citing anti-pandemic measures.